God of Gamblers III: Back to Shanghai: Parodies and references

 The movie makes use of its cast to make references to other well known Hong Kong media.
 Barry Wong plays a supporting role as a Police Chief in 1991 Hong Kong, a role he also played in the Chow Yun-fat film, The Killer.
 Ray Lui plays Ding Lik, a role he also played in the Hong Kong dramatic TV series, The Bund.
 Lung Fong has a supporting role as a Chinese backer of the Japanese in 1937 Shanghai.
 His character accidentally kills the main character's love interest by defenestration, an action also performed by his character in the original God of Gamblers, which Stephen Chow's God of Gamblers films were spun off from.
 Billy Chow plays an unnamed Japanese soldier who is identical in costume and appearance to the character of General Fujita which he played in the Jet Li film Fist of Legend.

 Title

 The two titles, Chinese and English, has discrepancies with each other.
 The English title, however being God of Gamblers III: Back to Shanghai, does not feature the God of Gamblers, played by Chow Yun-fat.
-The Chinese title is translated to Knight of Gamblers II: Shanghai Beach's Saint of Gamblers, but the Knight, played by Andy Lau, is also entirely absent in this film.
-To clarify that, Shanghai Beach does not literally refers to the shores of Shanghai.
-It refers to a TVB drama called The Bund in the 1980s, which featured the clash between Shanghainese triads set in the era of the 1930s.
+The Chinese title is literally translated to Knight of Gamblers II: Shanghai Beach's Saint of Gamblers, but the Knight, played by Andy Lau, is also entirely absent in this film.
+While the translation refers to Shanghai Beach, it refers to a TVB drama called The Bund in the 1980s, which featured the clash between Shanghainese triads set in the era of the 1930s.